gtourgeman/Cyber-Essential-AI-1.0/README.md

 ## What Is This?

-CyberSentinel AI is an **agentic cybersecurity platform** that runs entirely on your local machine through Docker.
+CyberEssential AI is an **agentic cybersecurity platform** that runs entirely on your local machine through Docker.
 Unlike typical AI chatbots that just suggest commands, CyberSentinel **actually executes** security tools like Nmap, Nikto, Nuclei, SQLMap, and ZAP inside an isolated sandbox container, then uses AI to analyze the results in real time.

 - Every scanner runs live.
 Every API call is real.
 Every result is verified.
 - Switch between **4 AI providers** mid-conversation (Ollama, Claude, GPT, OpenRouter)